 Sometimes abbreviated as SW and S/W, software is a collection of instructions that enable the user to interact with a computer or have it perform specific tasks for them.
 Without software, computers would be useless.
 For example, without your Internet browser software you would be unable to surf the Internet or read this page and without a software operating system the browser would not be able to run on your computer.
-In the picture is Microsoft Excel, an example of a software program.
+In the picture is a Microsoft Excel software box and an example of a software program.

 How do you get software?

 Software can be purchased at a local retail computer store or online, usually in a box that contains all the disks (floppy diskette, CD, DVD, or Blu-ray) required for the program, manuals, warranty, and other necessary documentation.

 Software can also be downloaded to a computer over the Internet.
 Once downloaded, setup files are run to start the installation of the program on your computer.

 In addition to purchasing software, there are also millions of free software programs available that are broken into different types of categories.

 - Shareware or trial software is software that gives you a few days to try the software before you buy the program.
 After the trial time expires you'll be asked to enter a code or to register the product before you can continue to use it.